What is the Paleo Diet?

 What are the benefits of a Paleo Diet Plan?

 Now that we have answered the question “What is the Paleo Diet” let’s focus on the benefits of eating Paleo.
 Paleo diet foods can lead to a healthier and more nutritious lifestyle.
 This is because Paleo foods are closer to the natural state of food which our bodies are designed to digest and filter.
 Since humans have been inhabiting the planet for a little over a million years and agriculture has been around for the last couple thousand our bodies never fully adjusted to the wheat/grains diet.
+Paleo diet benefits can lead to weight loss when counting calories and paired with a cardiovascular workout for weight loss.

 Unfortunately in the present day, due to our staple diet of sugar, processed foods, wheat/grains, and trans fats, degenerative diseases such as diabetes, cancer, high blood pressure, depression, and neurological problems are prevalent in today’s society.
 This nutrition dilemma plagues health services around the world, draining it of precious funds and resources.
 Thus, Paleo meals can help.